africa-decode/go_arsteric_password_terminal/README.md

 # go_asterisks_password_terminal
-a simple function to hide password while typing in Golang
+a simple function to hide password while typing on terminal using Golang